j0Shi82/shopify-partydawn/README.md

 Trekkie is Shopify's own tracking engine and gets loaded as part of the `content_for_header` blackbox.
 We can thankfully still manipulate inline scripts using a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
 Changing the type to `text/partytown` will prevent script execution and the script will instead be processed by Partytown.
 You need to rewire a couple more inline scripts as shown in `assets/trekkie-partytown.js`.
 Any script containing `ShopifyAnalytics` needs to get added to the Partytown instance and remain on the main page.
 Otherwise the site starts to throw errors.

-Using the standard integrations for [Google Analytics](https://help.shopify.com/en/manual/reports-and-analytics/google-analytics/google-analytics-setup) and [Facebook](https://help.shopify.com/en/manual/promoting-marketing/analyze-marketing/meta-pixel) with "partytowned" Trekkie leads to the attached pixels also being loaded within Partytown.
+Using the standard integrations for [Google Analytics](https://help.shopify.com/en/manual/reports-and-analytics/google-analytics/google-analytics-setup) and [Facebook](https://help.shopify.com/en/manual/promoting-marketing/analyze-marketing/meta-pixel) with "partytowned" Trekkie leads to the attached pixels also being loaded within a Web Worker.
 I haven't fully tested this method, so treat it with caution and confirm that the data is correctly being collected by the third partys vendors.

 ## Testing Improvements With Lighthouse